Margo Awards for Excellence in Practicum Education

 Melissa Wilson, Missouri State Public Defender

-Nominated by Ruth Petsch, Field Instructor, Missouri State Public Defender
+Nominated by Ruth Petsch, Practicum Instructor, Missouri State Public Defender

 Sophia Hubbell, Tonganoxie High School

-Nominated by Lia Beyer, field placement site - Tonganoxie High School
+Nominated by Lia Beyer, practicum placement site - Tonganoxie High School

 This award is designed to honor excellence in field instruction.
 With that in mind, please tell us about the field instruction provided by your field instructor/preceptor.